airportyh/time-traveling-debugger/play-lang/README.md

 For example, if you ran `fib.play`, then that should create the file `fib.history` in the same directory.
 The history file contains all past execution states of the program.

-## Running the Step Debugger

-To debug a program after having run it:

-        `./debug <.history file>`

-You should see a terminal-based GUI appear after a brief moment, which should allow you to navigate the history of the program.
-Here are the commands:

-* `Down Arrow` - step over
-* `Up Arrow` - step over backwards
-* `i` - step into
-* `o` - step out
-* `q` - quit the debugger

-You also have the ability to scroll using a mouse wheel or track pad gesture within the various panes.
-To scroll horizontally, hold down `Alt` while using the mouse wheel or track pad gesture.

-Also, you can use low-level mode which allows you to see the heap objects in more detail:

-        `./debug <.history file> low`

 ## Running the Zoom Debugger